 By: C. W. Stratton, MS, CASAC

 “Alcoholism isn’t a spectator sport.
-Eventually the whole family gets to play”– Joyce Rebeta-Burditt, author of The Cracker Factory (1977)
+Eventually, the whole family gets to play.” ~ Joyce Rebeta Burditt, The Cracker Factory

-Addiction not only affects the addicted individual but it impacts the family and those who care about them as well.
-As many of us are aware, addiction has an insidious way of restructuring the family and family systems.
-Family roles become confusing, and the members seem to stumble over one another trying to figure out how to fix the problem.
+Addiction affects the addicted individual and impacts the family and those who care about them as well.
+As many of us know, addiction has an insidious way of restructuring the family and family systems.
+Family roles become confusing, and the members seem to stumble over one another, figuring out how to fix the problem.
 Making attempts at fixing the problem creates even more dysfunction within the family dynamic.
 Families respond to addiction in numerous ways.
 However, typical responses are listed below:

 - Ignoring the Problem

 - Accommodate The Individual

 Many families, particularly parents, have a habit of blaming themselves for the individual’s addiction, and blaming statements hinder families in becoming well-informed and aware of the aspects of addiction.
 Families subconsciously take ownership of the behaviors that the addicted individual displays.

 Parents blame themselves in various ways.
 Here are some typical statements made: